AnjaliMohammed/emergency_waitlist/README.md

 ### For Patients

 Patients can sign in with their name and a 3-character code to view their approximate wait time in the emergency room.
-The wait time is based on the severity of injuries and the length of time already in the queue.
+The wait time is based on the severity of injuries and the length of time already in the queue.<br><br>
-Sample Patient Username: John Doe
+<strong> Sample Patient Username </strong>: John Doe<br>
-Sample Patent 3-Character Code: AB1
+<strong> Sample Patent 3-Character Code </strong>: AB1<br>

 ### For Admins

-Admin users can log in to manage patient data, including adding new patients, editing existing patient wait times, and deleting patients from the system.
+Admin users can log in to manage patient data, including adding new patients, editing existing patient wait times, and deleting patients from the system.<br><br>
-Admin Username: mohamad.kassas@hospitaltriage.com
+<strong> Admin Username </strong>: mohamad.kassas@hospitaltriage.com<br>
-Admin Password: mohamad123
+<strong> Admin Password </strong>: mohamad123<br>

 ## Getting Started